 - 2.3.7.1.
 The Contractor shall provide on-call after-hours coverage, 24 hours per day, 7 days per week, year round.
-Coverage shall be provided by one or more full-time psychiatrists who are certified or eligible for certification by the American Board of Psychiatry and Neurology.
+Coverage shall be provided by no less than one (1) full-time psychiatrist.
+Additional personnel who are provided for coverage may be either a psychiatrist or a Psychiatric Advanced Practice Registered Nurse.
 The coverage will be assigned in one-week increments in rotation among the full-time New Hampshire Hospital psychiatric staff.
 The after-hours coverage will include back-up to the psychiatry residents who provide in-house after-hours coverage and will cover in-house in the event that the assigned in-house physician is not able to provide the service. - 2.3.7.2.
-The Contractor shall provide on-site after hours coverage, 16 hours per day, Monday through Friday, and 24 hours per day on weekends and holidays, year round. - a.
-The on-site after-hours coverage on weekdays, weekends and holidays shall be provided by a physician who is certified or eligible for certification by the American Board of Psychiatry and Neurology, or, is in training in an accredited psychiatry residency program with at least three years of training experience. - b.
-The Contractor shall maintain a pool of psychiatric physicians or resident physicians who are credentialed with New Hampshire Hospital for the after-hours work, and the after-hours physicians will be assigned to in-house after-hours coverage by the Chief Medical Officer or Associate Medical Officer with a six (6) month rolling calendar.
+The Contractor shall provide on-site after-hours coverage, 16 hours per day, Monday through Friday, and 24 hours per day on weekends and holidays, year round. - a.
+The on-site after-hours coverage on weekdays, weekends and holidays shall be provided by a physician or psychiatric advanced practice registered nurse who is certified or eligible for certification by the American Board of Psychiatry and Neurology, or, is in training in an accredited psychiatry residency program with at least three years of training experience, or is credentialed as a psychiatric APRN through the American Nurse Credentialing Center or equivalent credentialing body. - b.
+The Contractor shall maintain a pool of psychiatric physicians or resident physicians or psychiatric APRNs, or a combination thereof, who are credentialed with New Hampshire Hospital for the after-hours work, and the after-hours physicians will be assigned to in-house after-hours coverage by the Chief Medical Officer or Associate Medical Officer with a six (6) month rolling calendar.
 The pool shall be of sufficient size and appropriate qualifications to ensure the Contractor's ability to meet 100% staffing level requirements and performance standards specified herein at section 4.
 Performance Standards and Outcomes.